trinodb/trino/presto-docs/src/main/sphinx/security/built-in-system-access-control.rst

 ---------------

 These rules serve to enforce a specific matching between a principal and a specified user name.
-The principal is granted authorization as a user based on the first matching rule read from top to bottom.
-If no rules are specified, no checks will be performed.
+The principal is granted authorization as a user, based on the first matching rule read from top to bottom.
+If no rules are specified, no checks are performed.
 If no rule matches, user authorization is denied.
 Each rule is composed of the following fields:

 * ``principal`` (required): regex to match and group against principal.